Former Boardman teacher accused of inappropriate behavior toward students with special needs

-COLUMBUS (WKBN) – After an investigation into a local teacher’s behavior, the state board of education is recommending he no longer be involved with students.
+COLUMBUS (WYTV) – After an investigation into a local teacher’s behavior, the state board of education is recommending he no longer be involved with students.

 Corey Yoakam, who is currently president of the South Range School Board, is accused of inappropriate behavior as a teacher in the multiple disability unit at Boardman Center Middle School during the 2015-16 school year.